marcobevilacqua94/geodata-demo/README.md

 Step2: Create your bucket:

-Create your bucket and name it “elm” and import the data.json file in scope IoT and collection ReadingHistory
+Create your bucket and name it “elm” and import the data.json file in scope IoT and collection ReadingHistory.
+Select readingId as document id field.

 Step 3 : Create the FTS index: